 NHS Health Scotland Publications - Younger people with dementia

-Younger people with dementia: living well with your diagnosis DVD:
+Younger people with dementia: living well with your diagnosis

 Chapter 1 – Journey to diagnosis